Panoramic view of the field at PNC Park in Pittsburgh, Pennsylvania, during a Pirates baseball game

 Built in the prime of retro-ballpark construction, the ballpark was designed to have an old-timey feel, appropriately enough for a franchise that is more than a century old.
 Exposed steel is just about everywhere you look, and PNC Park’s footprint is relatively small compared to its MLB peers, so even seating in the upper deck feels like it’s on top of the field.

-If you want to take in that great view of the Clemente Bridge and downtown skyline throughout the game, find seating along PNC Park’s third-base side — the closer to home plate you are, the better.
+If you want to take in that great view of the Clemente Bridge and downtown skyline throughout the game, find seating in PNC Park’s upper deck — the third-base side near home plate as well as anywhere along the first-base side works great.

 Food and drink at PNC Park

-The choices range from well-known restaurants Primanti Bros. (sandwiches stuffed with fries and cole slaw) and Quaker Steak & Lube (wings) to Steel City-specific items such as pierogies, kielbasas and Isaly’s ice cream.
+The choices range from the well-known restaurants Primanti Bros. (sandwiches stuffed with fries and cole slaw) and Chickie and Pete’s (spice-dusted Crab Fries) to Steel City-favorite items such as pierogies, kielbasas and Isaly’s ice cream.

 PNC Park bag and food policy